ihmeuw/pseudopeople/docs/source/tutorials/getting_started.rst

 Getting Started
 ===============

-We're about to walk through the basic structure nad functionality of ``pseudopeople``.
+We're about to walk through the basic structure and functionality of ``pseudopeople``.

 ..
    Update this file.